International Tower Hill Mines (NYSEAMERICAN:THM) Earns Sell Rating from Analysts at StockNews.com

-StockNews.com assumed coverage on shares of International Tower Hill Mines (NYSEAMERICAN:THM – Get Rating) (TSE:ITH) in a research report sent to investors on Wednesday morning.
+StockNews.com assumed coverage on shares of International Tower Hill Mines (NYSEAMERICAN:THM – Get Rating) (TSE:ITH) in a report published on Friday.
 The firm issued a sell rating on the mining company’s stock.

 A hedge fund recently raised its stake in International Tower Hill Mines stock.
-Virtu Financial LLC increased its stake in International Tower Hill Mines Ltd. (NYSEAMERICAN:THM – Get Rating) (TSE:ITH) by 314.9% during the 4th quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
-The fund owned 61,808 shares of the mining company’s stock after purchasing an additional 46,910 shares during the period.
-Virtu Financial LLC’s holdings in International Tower Hill Mines were worth $26,000 at the end of the most recent reporting period.
-Hedge funds and other institutional investors own 55.34% of the company’s stock.
+Virtu Financial LLC lifted its holdings in International Tower Hill Mines Ltd. (NYSEAMERICAN:THM – Get Rating) (TSE:ITH) by 314.9% during the 4th quarter, according to the company in its most recent Form 13F filing with the SEC.
+The firm owned 61,808 shares of the mining company’s stock after buying an additional 46,910 shares during the quarter.
+Virtu Financial LLC’s holdings in International Tower Hill Mines were worth $26,000 at the end of the most recent quarter.
+55.34% of the stock is owned by institutional investors and hedge funds.

 International Tower Hill Mines Ltd. is a mineral exploration company, which engages in the acquisition and exploration of mineral properties.
 It holds the right to acquire interest in an advanced stage exploration project in Alaska, known as the Livengood Gold Project.
 The company was founded by Jeffrey A.